working-group-two/docs.wgtwo.com/docs/auth-revoke-consents.md

 # Let the user uninstall your application

-We support a flow where you can initiate the user to remove access to your application.
+We require app developers [support letting the user uninstall their app](/auth/explanation/why-support-user-app-uninstallation/).

 This should be used when a user choose to remove the application within your app.

 ## Flow
 ![Flowchart](~/assets/images/auth-revoke-session.svg)